Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Tiny roadside restaurants.

-Feeling exhausted in the best possible way at the end of the day.
+Feeling completely exhausted at the end of the day.

 Costa Rica gave me that feeling again.